 - Most other fluid power applications

 General purpose regulators are available in relieving or non-relieving types.
-Relieving regulators can be adjusted from a high pressure to a low pressure.
+Relieving regulators can be adjusted from high pressure to low pressure.
 Even in a dead-end situation, relieving regulators will allow the excess downstream pressure to be exhausted.
-This causes a loud hissing sound which is perfectly normal.
+This pressure relief causes a loud hissing sound which is perfectly normal.

 Non-relieving regulators that are similarly adjusted will not allow the downstream pressure to escape.
 Instead, the trapped air will need to be released in some other way—for example, by operating a downstream valve.

-Downstream equipment flow and pressure requirements must be determined to properly size the correct regulator for the application.
+Downstream equipment flow and pressure requirements must be determined to size the correct regulator for the application properly.

-The use of an airline lubricator solves the problems of too much or too little lubrication that arise with conventional lubrication methods such as a grease gun or oil.
-Airline lubricators also supply the right kind of lubricant for the tools being used.
+The use of an air line lubricator solves the problems of too much or too little lubrication that arise with conventional lubrication methods such as a grease gun or oil.
+Airline lubricators also supply the right kind of lubricant for the tools used.

-Once the lubricator is adjusted, an accurately metered quantity of lubricant is supplied to the air-operated equipment and the only maintenance required is a periodic refill of the lubricator reservoir.
+Once the lubricator is adjusted, an accurately metered quantity of lubricant is supplied to the air-operated equipment.
+The only maintenance required is a periodic refill of the lubricator reservoir.

 Adding lubrication to a system also “washes away” compressor oils that travel through the system in vapor form.
 Mineral oils added to the system prevent synthetic compressor oil build-up on system components.
 When lubricators are not used in a system, a coalescing filter should be installed to remove compressor oil aerosols.

-Lubricators are sized by downstream flow requirements.
-An analysis of air flow use must be made.
+Downstream flow requirements determine the size of lubricators.
+Therefore, an analysis of air flow use must be made.
 After determining how much air flow is needed, a lubricator can be chosen.
-Manufacturers’ curves will be similar to the one shown.

 Types of Airline Lubricators